project-sunbird/sunbird-commons/pages/ntp-faq doc/q&a_concept&description.md

 ### Q: Explain the framework-taxonomy matrix
 ### A:

-### Q: How does NTP use taxonomy, metadata and frameworks?
+### Q: How does this platform use taxonomy, metadata and frameworks?
 ### A:

 ### Q: Can you create your own framework or tag content to other people’s framework?